prasadaman2000/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The system does what it's supposed to do most of the time, however it fails in situations when the Teachable Machines model does not correctly differentiate between rock, paper, and scissors.
+I believe this happens because the data I used to train the model was not robust enough, and the model learned to identify things other than the hand position.
+Other scenarios that can cause problems include using the system against a non-white background, as that could cause the model to be confused about what the user is displaying.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+Users are not immediately aware of uncertainties in the system, particularly those regarding the model being confused about what sign they are showing.
+A misclassification could be catastrophic, especially if the game of rock, paper, scissors is being played for some important decision.
+I could change my interactive system to take in user input whenever a wrong prediction was made.
+Currently (not picutred in the videos after an optimization), the system lags behind real life and picks up frames with a many-second lag.
+This is unacceptable and needs an optimzation to make it faster.

 ### Part D
 ### Characterize your own Observant system